garrettleach/garrettleach/README.md

 - 👋 Hi, I’m @garrettleach
-- 👀 I’m interested in C# with .NET 5, C++, and Rust
+- 👀 I’m interested in C# with .NET 6+, C++, and Rust
-- 🌱 I’m currently learning ASP.NET Core
+- 🌱 I’m currently improving my knowledge of ASP.NET Core
 - 💞️ I’m looking to collaborate on simple tools and APIs
 - 📫 I'll investigate how to set up my GitHub Pages site soon!